MatteoScianna/Xylella-Diffusion/README.md

 The goal of this project is to try to understand the enormous problem derived from the spread of Xylella fastidiosa in Apulia.
 After a general introduction of the problem and an overview of the olive groves issue in the region, it has been tried to obtain a mathematical model for the diffusion of the disease, together with some possible control measures in order to avoid the epidemic to spread.
 Of course there are potentially plenty of integrations that coul be useful for this work.

 First of all, one important limitation was not to have at disposal a dataset with the olive groves effectively infected during the diffusion period: this would be very useful in order to have a comparison with the results of the model to see if it is actually suitable and at which level.
 Even if the model presented here is stochastic, comparing the averaged simulation results with the actual situation going on with Xylella would be a good indicator of the goodness of the process.
-More generally, the lack of data regarding the diffusion of the epidemic has been a severe obstacle: knowing the exact number of infected and eradicated trees would be very useful also in order to compare the presented eradication strategies with the real scenario.
+More generally, the lack of data regarding the diffusion of the epidemic has been a severe obstacle: knowing the exact number of infected and eradicated trees would be very useful also in order to compare the presented eradication strategies with the real scenario, and in general to provide a less merely descriptive presentation of the control strategies presented above.
+More in specific, it was initially planned to perform a confrontation between different eradication scenarios and to compare them according to some potentially meaningful indicators such as percentage of infected individuals after a given time.
+Unfortunately, given the big stochasticity of the diffusion model, together  --- it would have been necessary to perform lots of simulations over a wide period of time in order to obtain some valuable results, a process that not have been pursued due to computational cost and deadlines.
+Hopefully, it will be done in the future.

 Furthermore, a more precise diffusion model which takes into account many other factors could be created: a higher probability of long range diffusion for those infected olive groves laying next to a car road and taking into account weather conditions like wind and rain as factors that modify the probability of a diffusion and are all potentially interesting improvements that could not have been implemented due to both the primary focus of the work and the submission deadline, but nonetheless have been thought of and potentially will be implemented in the future.
 The same goes to other possible control strategies, like a mix of the two presented here, together with some at priori eradication of strategic trees, or a systematic vaccination of all the ring around some already discovered outbreaks.
 The choice for these two control strategies presented was due to the possibility of applying network analysis framework in such a topic, together with a more classic and multi factor based strategy.